aquasecurity/vex-repo-spec/README.md

 3. Create a new archive with the updated contents.
 4. Upload the new archive to the location specified in the manifest file (vex-repository.json).
 5. Update the relevant `locations` URL in the manifest file (vex-repository.json) if necessary.

+## 4. Repository Distribution

+### 4.1 Overview

+The VEX Repository MUST be distributed as an archive file containing the VEX data and associated metadata.
+This archive MUST be referenced by the locations field in the vex-repository.json file and is the primary means of distributing VEX information.

+### 4.2 Archive Format

+The archive file MUST be in one of the following formats:

+- `tar.gz` and `tgz`
+- `tar.bz2` and `tbz2`
+- `tar.xz` and `txz`
+- `zip`
+- `gz`
+- `bz2`
+- `xz`

 ## 5. Client Implementation Guidelines